wbeardall/scheduler-tools/README.md

 ### `rerun`

 Periodically check the runtimes of scheduled jobs on a cluster, and `qrerun` them if they are close to timing out.
-This program runs itself in a daemon context if not running as a service, and so is `SIGHUP`-safe.
+This program runs itself in a daemon context (see [Running Programs as Daemons](#running-programs-as-daemons)) if not running as a service, and so is `SIGHUP`-safe.

 #### Usage